Nosjazz/todo_list-milestone2/README.md

 *   ### Wireframes

-    -   Home Page Wireframe - see Assets/pictures/wireframe.jpg.
+    -   Home Page [Wireframe](https://github.com/Nosjazz/todo_list-milestone2/blob/master/assets/pictures/wireframe.jpg).
 Due to time contraints, the project was adaptated to conserve the minimum features, removing the weekly and monthly tracking and the second filtre by date.

 ## Features